369431: Leadership Communication Strategies

-- Your own submissions on the Discussion Forums to the weekly questions do not count toward participation.
-In addition to completing the assignments, you should read, analyze, and respond to the questions and comments from me and other students - in short, you are required to actively participate in our classroom discussions.
+- In addition to completing the assignments, you should read, analyze, and respond to the questions and comments from me and other students - in short, you are required to actively participate in our classroom discussions.
 You must do more than simply respond to the Discussion Forum question(s), you must demonstrate your regular reading of others' postings.

-- Because this is a 9-week course, I track participation starting Week 1 through Week 8.
+- I track participation starting Week 1 through Week 8.
 You will receive up to a total of 30 points (4 points per week, except Week 1, which you can earn a maximum of 2 points) by the end of the class for your Participation.
 This is 30% of your total grade.
 Thus, for Week 2 - 8, you will be eligible for 4 points per week with the following breakdown:

 - 2 points = quality of response to Instructor Discussion Question(s)